HuYumu/MineSwapper/README.md

 # MineSwapper
-### Brief Introduction

-This repository is the source code for a popular game worldwide called mineswapper
+A popular game worldwide called mineswapper
 Written by javascript,html and css.

 ### How to use this game